skilld-labs/migrate_generator/README.md

 **Main idea here - to identify target Entity type and Bundle for source file.**

 There are some rules for structure and content of source csv file:
-* Each source file should have first column filled with Ids (it will be used as unique identifier for source row)
+* Each source file should have first column filled with Ids.
+It will be used as unique identifier for source row only, not for Id of migrated entity.
 * All other columns should be named with exact field's machine name.
 * For boolean fields you can use "1/0" or "true/false" values.
 * For list fields, we should have key values in source csv, not labels.